-Something many residents of Sydney experience is getting bored with the restaurants they frequently visit.
-But it can be equally frustrating trying to find the best new restaurants to enjoy a delicious meal.
+These are the coolest restaurants in Sydney – Something many residents of Sydney experience is getting bored with the best restaurants they frequently visit.
+But it can be equally frustrating trying to find a new restaurant to enjoy a delicious meal.

-This guide to the top restaurants caters to all budgets, cuisines, and atmospheres; so, whether you want a pleasurable dinner with friends, or really want to impress a date, you’ll find a place perfectly suited to your dining needs below.
-And it goes without saying, but all of these restaurants have incredibly delicious food.
+This guide to the best restaurants in Sydney caters to all budgets, cuisines, and atmospheres; so, whether you want a pleasurable dinner with friends, or really want to impress a date, you’ll find a place perfectly suited to your dining needs below.
+And it goes without saying, but all of these restaurants have the best food.

 283 Bondi Rd, Bondi – $$

 While some may think the only top-notch place to eat in Bondi is Icebergs (and don’t get us wrong, it is a great place to go) Totti’s is somewhat of a hidden gem that is slowly getting the hype it deserves.
 With a sandstone courtyard filled with olive trees and flowering bougainvilleas, you’ll feel like you’ve actually flown to Italy for the night; plus, the Italian eatery has one of the most competent wood-fire chefs in the country.

 With delicious antipasti, pasta, steak, schnitzel, and more on offer, we highly recommend getting a few dishes and sharing them, so everyone can taste the various mouth-watering Italian dishes Totti’s have to offer.

 What we order: Burrata, prosciutto, bread, lamb ragu, 800g sirloin.

 When did we dine here: Tuesday 21st February 2023